magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 Take care to set the correct `Content-Type: application/x-yaml` header on the POST request.
 Vamp is kinda strict with regard to content types, because we support JSON and YAML so we need to know what you are sending.
-If you run on Docker machine, use `docker-machine ip default` instead of `localhost`.

 * Using `curl`
 ```